Dv1101/Asus_TUF_FX504_Hackintosh/README.md

 Ignore

 ### Force
-We need to force `IO80211Family.kext` from `System/Library/Extensions` to have Airportitlwm.kext complete support.
+We need to force `IO80211Family.kext` from `System/Library/Extensions` to have complete support of Airportitlwm.kext for WiFi.

 ### Patch
 Ignore